PRE-SCHOOL | Holiday Club |

 Pre-School Policy

 Our policy at Pre-School is to encourage the children to learn through play.
-We want them to enjoy all the activities that we offer, learning to share, to make friends, to be comfortable in a group and to care for
+We want them to enjoy all the activities that we offer, learning to share, to make friends, to be comfortable in a group and to care for PS Act 2each other and beginning to acquire some of the skills that they will need for school and later life.

 We do not smack, shake or slap the children, nor do we use any actions to frighten them.
 We try always to be positive in our approach, to meet each child's individual needs and to treat the children with respect while they are in our care.

-Special Needs / Additional Needs
+Special / Additional Needs

 Health and Safety